wonderchex/project-3/README.md

     void add(T item);
 }
 ```
-5. Your Bag implementation must use the Java ArrayList to implement the Container interface.  (i.e. the backing object used to store items in your Bag class must be an ArrayList.)
+5. Your Bag implementation ***must*** use the Java ArrayList to implement the Container interface.  (i.e. the backing object used to store items in your Bag class must be an ArrayList.)
+You will lose points if you do not use an ArrayList.
-6. ***Note:***  Do not change or add to the Container interface.
+6. Do not change or add to the Container interface.
-7. ***Note:***  Do not change or add to the code in the BagManager class.
-This is your driver and will help you to code your bag.
+7. Utilize the appropriate test class to test your code.
-8. ***Note:***  You do not need to implement the forEach or the spliterator methods of Iterable.
-Only implement the iterator method.
-Those other 2 methods are optional (because they are default methods in Iterable.)
-You may, however, implement them if you want a challenge.
+8. You are not required to implement the forEach or spliterator methods of Iterable.
 9. Be sure to ask questions if you're unsure about something!

+## Extra Credit
+- For 10 points extra credit, implement the forEach and spliterator methods of the Iterable interface.
+(This is a challenge, but it's not too difficult if you've been following the course material about the Facade pattern.)

 ## Project Hints

 - This project is actually a very simple one - if you don't make it more complex than it needs to be.
 This is probably the most simple project out of all of them this semester.
-- Look up how to create a generic class (if you don't remember), or find examples.  (https://docs.oracle.com/javase/tutorial/java/generics/types.html (Links to an external site.) is a good starting point.)
 - Remember, your Bag class is just a wrapper around the ArrayList you'll create as a field inside of it.
 All of the operations of your class are just 'pass-throughs' for the ArrayList methods of the same names.
-(That's a huge hint right there!)
-- Use the driver code to figure out how the methods need to be implemented.
-In other words, fix the errors in your driver without changing the driver code and you'll have implemented your Bag class correctly (more or less).
+Remember what we did with the Stack and Queue classes to create those.
 - You're going to get to a point with your Bag class where you're going to look at it and say "Is it really that easy?!"
 The answer is "Yes!"